Mawldor/WoR-content/HE-ATK.md

 If using a left side healing effect build, you probably want 2 atk% right side pieces.
 If you're instead using a left side ATK% set, 1 healing effect right side and 1 atk% right side would probably be better.

+TL;DR : Tough shit, the conclusion is like 3 paragraphs